tesemnikov-av/implementation_algorithms/README.md

-# Simple Implementation of ML Algorithms from scratch on numpy
+# VRNK - ML with Numpy only

 ## Linear Regression